Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 • The Director of Education or the President (the “Receiver”) will acknowledge receipt of the complaint within three business days.

-• The college will investigate the Complaint through a variety of ways including gathering details pertaining to the complaint from the complainant, students, faculty, or staff.
+• The College will investigate the Complaint through a variety of ways including gathering details pertaining to the complaint from the complainant, students, faculty, or staff.

 • The Receiver will communicate within seven business days (or sooner if the matter is deemed more urgent by the Receiver) the results of their investigation and any potential rectification that will occur.